 ‘How do I renew my visa in Japan?’ we hear you cry.
 We know it’s a baffling subject.
-Here’s our guide on how to extend or modify your Japanese Visa.
+But we’re here to make this often confusing and sometimes stressful process a little easier.
+Here’s how to renew your visa in Japan.

 First, a quick disclaimer: we spoke to an immigration lawyer in Tokyo when drafting this article, but it should not be taken as legal advice.
 Always check directly with the nearest Immigration Bureau about your specific visa situation.

-- Apply to ‘engage in activities other than that permitted’ (i.e. extra jobs)
+- Apply for permission to ‘engage in activities other than that permitted’ (i.e. permission to work if you’re on a student visa)*

 - Certificate of Eligibility (conditions apply)